MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 # Code Style Guide

-Besides the rules enforced by our linter, we do not follow a set of defined style guidelines for our code.
+Besides the rules enforced by our linter, we generally do not follow a set of defined style guidelines for our code.
-Just try to make your code readable and follow common best practices.
+For the analysis there is an XML file containing a few style rules for your IDE, you can find out more about that in the analysis readme.

 # GitHub Actions